NiccoloNiccoli/dla-projects/Lab2-LLMs/readme.md

 The rest of the generated text is in `output_dante.txt`.

 This passage shows us that the model we trained is capable of generating an Old Italian-looking text (even though without any sense) in just 30 minutes of training.
-Probably using a larger corpus would have produced better results.
+Probably using a larger corpus would produce better results.

 ## Experiment 2
 In this experiment we compared the length of input with the encoded sequence length.
 For this experiment we used GPT2 from HuggingFace.